Author - Audiology by Accent

 Every May, we observe Better Hearing Month, an annual campaign organized by the audiology community with the aim of spreading awareness about the importance of hearing health.
 This month-long event emphasizes the significance of regular hearing check-ups, preventative measures, and the potential treatment options for hearing impairments.
 Understanding the Importance of Hearing Health Hearing is a vital sense that enables us to communicate, socialize, and navigate the world around us.
 It plays a critical role in our lives, from our safety to...

 What is tinnitus?
 Tinnitus (“TIN-a-tus” or “Tin-EYE-tus”) is the perception of sound in the ears or head where no external source of sound is present.
 Tinnitus is commonly described as “ringing in the ears.”
-Facts about tinnitus.
-1 in 5 adults have tinnitus 50 million people in the United States experience tinnitus 2 million of them suffer with more severe ringing of the ears #1 service-connected disability for veterans Common causes of Tinnitus Severe head injury Exposure to noise Meniere’s disease Hearing loss ...
+Facts about tinnitus 1 in 5 adults have tinnitus 50 million people in the United States experience tinnitus 2 million of them suffer with more severe ringing of the ears #1 service-connected disability for veterans Common causes of it Severe head injury Exposure to noise Meniere’s disease Hearing loss ...

 Over-the-Counter (OTC) Hearing Aids—What to Know